Lenovo Vibe P1: Specifications

 The Vibe P1 measures 75.6 mm x 9.9 mm x 152.9 mm and weighs 189 grams.
 The phone is dual-SIM (nano size) enabled.

 The Vibe P1 runs on Android 5.1 Lollipop operating system and Lenovo's user interface Vibe UI out of the box.
 It is upgradable to Android 6.0.1 Marshmallow.

-This phone is such a phone that still runs after 6 years continuous use without even changing the battery.
-The amazing part of its finger print sensor is that it unlocks the phone is 0.2 seconds!

 Vibe P1m

 Lenovo also launched its Lenovo Vibe P1m smartphone along with the Vibe P1.
 The handset is the lite and the compact variant of the Vibe P1, and features a smaller display, different processor, and less RAM.
-It sports a 5-inch HD (720x1280 pixels) display, is powered by a 64-bit quad-core MediaTek MT6735 processor with 2GB RAM, and 16GB storage with expandable storage support.
+It sports a 5-inch HD (720×1280 pixels) display, is powered by a 64-bit quad-core MediaTek MT6735 processor with 2 GB RAM, and 16 GB storage with expandable storage support.